ldeo-glaciology/ice-sheet-seminar-2022/notes/week-7-notes.md

 \epsilon_{xy} = \frac{1}{2}\left(\theta_1 + \theta_2\right).
 $$

-We assume that \underline{u} = 0 at the bottom left corner of the element.
+We assume that $\underline{u} = 0$ at the bottom left corner of the element.
 From the geometry of the system, i.e. using 'tan = opposite of adjacent',

 $$
 \tan(\theta_1) = \frac{\frac{\partial v}{\partial x}\delta x \delta t}{\delta x}.